 -Show respect to the patient and other medical staff

--Make the patient feel comfortable by asking if they have any questions or concerns and act to address their concerns
+-Make the patient feel comfortable by asking if they have any questions or concerns and act to ad

 -Ask the patient about adequate pain relief”

 You’re almost done.
 However, with most attestations, there is an audit mechanism to verify actual compliance.
 Near the end of your attestation, you will be asked to name a verifier, the person who will be available to verify the information you have provided in your attestation.
 This could be your Quality Director, Medical Director or hospital Chief Medical Officer.
 However, make certain that individual will accept this responsibility and if they leave, that this responsibility is reliably forwarded to their successor.
 ABEM will audit 10% of attestations.

 There is one exemption to this process.
 If you are not clinically active for any reason, you can fulfill APP and maintain your board certification by changing your status from clinically active to clinically inactive.
 When you become clinically active again, you can switch your status back, and the APP requirements will be applied to your web page.
 There is no penalty for changing your status and this does not negatively impact your board certification status.
 Just log in; click the EMCC online link and then the large rectangular “Assessment of Practice Performance” icon.
 The top of the next screen will ask you if you want to change your status and the bottom of the page will show your APP attestation requirements.